 To secure safety the surface temperature of an explosion proof device needs to be limited.
 The surface temperature may never exceed the ignition temperature of the flammable substance present.
 The temperature class indicates the limitation of the surface temperature your device is designed for.

 |Maximum surface temperature of the device in ̊C

 Ex-Machinery has specialized in ATEX and explosion safety for over 14 years.
 Explosion Proof Air Conditioners are our main specialty.
 Are you interested in explosion-proof equipment?
 Then please do follow our ATEX specialist Gido van Tienhoven on LinkedIn and he will keep you updated on ATEX and explosion safety.
 You can also send Gido your specific ATEX question at email@example.com.
 Please include your technical specifications.
 We are committed to working with you to help you find your ATEX solution.

-Please do also read our other blogs, which contain much interesting information on ATEX and explosion safety.
+Please do also read our other blogs, which contain more interesting information on ATEX Zones and Equipment categories.